Digital and Business Skills

 We strongly encourage you to develop your personal skills and your confidence by taking a year-long work placement in your third year and/or studying abroad for a term or a year.

 - A work placement really enhances your CV and shows future employers that you can apply the skills, knowledge and understanding you have learned.
 You will not pay fees to the University and will earn a salary for the work that you do.
-Find out what our students think: read about Tom and Laura’s experiences of the programme.
+Find out what our students think: read about Clare's experience on the programme.

 - Find out more about the range of International Opportunities such as Erasmus, Turing Scheme and International study exchanges.